-We hope that you have a divine day today.
+We hope that you carry the same love of learning with you from elementary to middle school.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 Another name for elementary school is primary school.